 Internet usage is indeed helpful yet dangerous.
-Often many people get into a scam trap and lose their vital or confidential information to a hacker or scammer.
-Initially, it was somewhat easy to identify scams, but now the fraudsters have become much more sophisticated, it has become quite difficult for a common man to identify potential online scams.
+Many people get into a scam trap and lose their vital or confidential information to a hacker or scammer.
+Initially, it was easy to identify scams.
+Still, now that fraudsters have become much more sophisticated, it has become difficult for a commoner to identify potential online scams.

-There are many types of scams including text message scams, phone call scams, and email scams.
-If you open your inbox or messaging app or phone calls history, there must be at least 1 scam email/sms/phone call in a day.
-That means it is difficult to save yourself every day if you are not aware of the recent ways to do online scams.
-Thus, read this blog till the end to know the tricks to get rid of these scam calls/emails/messages.
+Many types of scams include text messages, phone calls, and emails.
+If you open your inbox, messaging app, or phone call history, there must be at least one scam email/sms/phone call in a day.
+That means it is difficult to save yourself every day if you are unaware of recent ways to do online scams.
+Thus, read this blog until the end to learn the tricks to eliminate these scam calls/emails/messages.

 First of all, you have to have an alert mindset.
-That means you should pay attention to all the elements of the email or text so that you do not get trapped.
-Also, do not answer a call in a rush, you may miss things and reveal information mistakenly.
+That means you should pay attention to all the elements of the email or text so you do not get trapped.
+Also, answer a call promptly; you may need to correct things and reveal information correctly.

 If it is a scam, report the email address as a scam and further block it.

-In the above email, it is really difficult for the receiver to identify that it is a scam.
-If you get such realistic emails, log in to the portal from the trusted URL and check if there is any scheme running.
+In the above email, it is tough for the receiver to identify that it is a scam.
+If you get such realistic emails, log in to the portal from the trusted URL and check if any scheme is running.

-Therefore, if you get a call asking for your banking information or identity proof information it can reveal a lot of other information to the caller.
-Simply cut the call immediately.
+Therefore, getting a call asking for your banking information or identity proof information can reveal much other information to the caller.
+Cut the call immediately.
 Do not even converse with them.

-Banks and other officials never call from a private number.
-Nowadays, even the telecallers call from the official numbers that can be dialed again.
-So if you get a call/message from a private number, do not tell anything about yourself.
-Simply report the number (if it is visible).
+Banks and other officials only call from a public number.
+Nowadays, even telecallers call from official numbers that can be redialed.
+So if you get a call/message from a private number, do not say anything about yourself.
+Report the number (if it is visible).

-If you get a call or a text message, and you smell something fishy.
-Check the number’s identity online (search on Google).
-Moreover, there are many identities verifying software that reveal a lot about the caller.
+If you get a call or text message, you smell something fishy.
+Check the number’s Identity online (search on Google).
+Moreover, many identities verifying software reveal a lot about the caller.

-If you feel the caller is a scammer, you should ask as many questions as possible.
-At a certain point, they will get irritated and may confess their acts or at least you will realize that they are fake.
+If you feel the caller is a scammer, ask as many questions as possible.
+At a certain point, they will get irritated and may confess their acts, or at least you will realize that they are fake.
 It is the most important trick to be learned.

 A person always makes mistakes in a rush.
 If you get an email or text stating you need to act immediately.
 Do the opposite!
-Read the entire content body and look for the signs we mentioned above.
-If you suspect that it is a phishing email or text, report the sender’s details at the moment.
+Please read the entire content body and look for the abovementioned signs.
+If you suspect it is a phishing email or text, report the sender’s details now.

-If you want to stay alert and safe from online scams, make sure you never reveal any information on the call before you confirm that it’s a trusted source.
-Moreover, do not click on any link, it may install viruses in your system, and always be more careful if a browser warns you that the URL is not a trusted one.
+To stay alert and safe from online scams ensure you never reveal any information on the call before confirming that it’s a trusted source.
+Moreover, do not click on any link; it may install viruses in your system, and always be more careful if a browser warns you that the URL is not a trusted one.

 I’m a Nerd and very proud of it!
 I love to write about anything Tech related.
 Subscribe to our blog for helpful tips, tricks & news.